2015-16 academic year

-General Eduation Pathway applications are due to the General Eduation Committee by September 11, 2015.
+General Education Pathway applications are due to the General Education Committee by September 11, 2015.
 Please submit applications to Donna Smith, (firstname.lastname@example.org).
 For more information contact Ed Klonoski, Acting Associate Vice Provost (email@example.com) or Brianno Coller, Chair-General Education Committee (firstname.lastname@example.org).

-The new PLUS baccalaureate curriculum was approved and the following curricular enhancements will take effect in the Fall of 2015:
+The new PLUS baccalaureate curriculum was approved and the following curricular enhancements will take effect in the Fall of 2015.
+See also the final report.

 Revised UNIV 101/201 course, including the use of an ePortfolio, collaborative learning, and a new Common Reading Experience text, “Just Mercy” by Bryan Stevenson.